Thursday, November 27, 2014

 Some stories say that Haliya was not Bulan's sister but his daughter.
 The most known version of the story is that Bulan out of loneliness being alone in the heavens used starlight created a being in his own image, to be his confidant to keep him company, it was the goddess Haliya.

 In all stories in Ibalong it is very prevalent that even though Haliya and Bulan share the same kind of radiant beauty they were polar opposite when it comes to personality, Bulan was childlike and playful and sweet while Haliya was described as expressionless(emotionless), strong and even ruthless.
-In most stories involving beast and mortals usually Haliya would just want to smite the monster immediately with her broad sword, while Bulan would befriend it, such as the story of the beast Rabot the demi god, Haliya upon seeing it was a monster wanted to slice Rabot in half, but Bulan stopped her.
+In most stories involving beast and mortals usually Haliya would just want to smite the monster immediately with her Kampilan(broad sword), while Bulan would befriend it, such as the story of the beast Rabot the demi god, Haliya upon seeing it was a monster wanted to slice Rabot in half, but Bulan stopped her.
 Also in the story where Haliya and Bulan were pursued by the gods, Haliya paid no interest nor attention.
 The story of Sidapa giving gifts to the lunar gods and performing miracles to win their attention, in that story Haliya was unmoved, with contrast to Bulan who was very pleased and greatful to the gifts of the foreign god that he gave a lock of his long beautiful black hair as a token of appreciation.

 Bulan and Haliya